bytefair/scentric/readme.txt

 The first thing you want to do is copy the _s directory and change the name to something else.
 Like, say, megatherium.
 Then you'll need to do a three-step find and replace on the name in all the templates.

 1. Search for _s inside single quotations to capture the text domain.
-2. Search for _s_ for to capture all the function names
+2. Search for scentric_ for to capture all the function names
 3. Search for _s with a space before it to replace all the occurrences of it in comments.
 (You'd replace this with the capitalized version of your theme name.)

 or ...

-Search for:'_s'
+Search for:scentric
 Replace with:'megatherium'
-Search for:_s_
+Search for:scentric_
 Replace with:megatherium_
 Search for: _s
 Replace with: Megatherium